autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 To help the intersection module care only a set of limited lanes, RightOfWay tag needs to be properly set.

 Following table shows an **example** of how to set yield_lanes to each lane in a intersection w/o traffic lights.
-Since it is not apparent how to determine signal phase group for a set of intersection lanes in geometric/topological manner, yield_lane needs to be set manually.
+Since it is not apparent how to uniquely determine signal phase group for a set of intersection lanes in geometric/topological manner, yield_lane needs to be set manually.
 Straight lanes with traffic lights are exceptionally handled to detect no lanes because commonly it has priority over all the other lanes, so no RightOfWay setting is required.

 | turn direction of right_of_way | yield_lane(with traffic light)                                                              | yield_lane(without traffic light)              |
 | ------------------------------ | ------------------------------------------------------------------------------------------- | ---------------------------------------------- |